 - Conversion rate (yield probability) per stage

-- Divide target revenue by average deal size for an estimated number of deals required
+- Estimated number of deals required: divide target revenue by average deal size

-- Divide the estimated number of deals by conversion rate per stage for a milestone target for each one
+- Milestone target for each pipeline stage:divide the estimated number of deals by conversion rate per stage

 - Sales pipeline velocity